 Ease of Use

-Microfluidizers® were designed with convenience and productivity in mind — that’s why they’re simple to operate and easy to clean.
+Microfluidizers® were designed with convenient homogenization of cells and productivity in mind — that’s why they’re simple to operate and easy to clean.
 Multiple users in a lab are comfortable with our technology, which requires no specialized skills or knowledge.
 Customers appreciate how little maintenance is required, especially when compared to high-pressure homogenizers that have valves that need to be disassembled and cleaned manually.

 Simple Downstream Processes